List of Last of the Summer Wine characters: Tom Simmonite

 (Tom Owen; 2000–2010) Compo's long-lost son, arriving just after his father’s death, Tom is played by Bill Owen’s real-life son.
 Tom is a layabout like Compo, but seems a bit more enterprising in his attempts to maintain his slothful lifestyle.
 Originally it was planned that Tom would fill the gap in the three-man line-up left by his father, but it was soon felt that this line-up did not quite work.
 For most of his time in the series, he was paired with Smiler working for Auntie Wainwright, and also, in one episode, goes to live with Smiler (though it's not clear if this continued).
 Of the duo, he designates himself the 'leader' and the planner (often leaving Smiler to struggle with Auntie Wainwright's antiquated hand-cart while he strolls on ahead), although in truth, he is not particularly bright himself.
-After Smiler was written out of the series, Tom continued to work for Aunty Wainwright until the conclusion of the show's run.
+After Smiler was written out of the series, Tom continued to work for Auntie Wainwright until the conclusion of the show's run.
 Clegg and Truly often take advantage of his desire to live up to his father's reputation in order to convince him to do rather stupid things.
 After the death of Compo, Nora feels somewhat maternal towards Tom, and often showers him with affection—much to the embarrassment of Tom.
 He also has a scruffy puppet dog called Waldo which he aspires to use in an unconvincing ventriloquist act.
-When not working for Auntie Wainwright, Tom can usually be found in his allotment shed, avoiding the repo man (he rarely, if ever used his allotment to grow vegetables).
-When he first arrived in the series, Tom also had a tatty old yellow Renault van, but this was seen in only a couple of his early appearances.
+When not working for Auntie Wainwright, Tom can usually be found in his allotment shed, avoiding the repo man (he rarely, if ever, used his allotment to grow vegetables).
+When he first arrives in the series, Tom also has a tatty old yellow Renault van, but this is seen in only a couple of his early appearances.

 For some years before joining the series as Tom Simmonite, Tom Owen sometimes appeared in uncredited walk-on parts on the show.
 He was only credited as "bank customer" in the 1991 Christmas special "Situations Vacant".